 I love Amsterdam - part two!

 After leaving the van Gogh museum we knew the kids needed food to get some energy in them and give them a little pep in their step.
 There was a large park area with street vendors connecting the next art museum we were going to so it was perfect. (they had no idea they were going to another art museum but we are tricky that way) Annie Kate was starving for real food and we all were craving some kind of meat - 2 nights of Ramen noodles was not cutting it anymore.
 We had some yummy sandwiches and sat under yellow umbrellas at tables at the park.
-Annie Kate got her IV of hot chocolate in and seemed to be doing better, but boy was she and the other girls stinkers hanging out with Vincent.

 we hogged two of the letters for a second to get a shot with the girls.
 I would have loved one with our family for a Christmas Card photo, but that was not going to happen.